 The Katherine Scranton Rozendaal Citizenship Award

-- “Awarded to senior students in recognition of their outstanding citizenship in the Skidmore community and who have lived and learned respectably by the Skidmore Honor Code.”
+- “Awarded to senior in recognition of their outstanding citizenship in the Skidmore community and who has lived and learned respectably by the Skidmore Honor Code.”

 - To be eligible for this award a nominee must meet the following criteria: